Manila Metro Manila, Philippines Travel Guide

 Wi-Fi is widely available in hotels, malls, cafes, restaurants, and some public spaces; speed can vary.
 Local SIM cards offer reliable 4G/LTE coverage in Metro Manila and most populated areas; 5G is also available in districts.

-Filipino (based on Tagalog) and English are the main languages.
+Filipino (based on Tagalog) and The english language are the main languages.
 English is widely spoken and understood, especially in business, tourism, and urban areas.
 Most signs, menus, and documents include English translations.

 Learning a few local phrases enriches interactions.